franik7/RegWave-Description/README.md

 - **Dynamic year in URLs** — all listing URLs use `new Date().getFullYear()` expression so no code changes are needed each January
 - **Dual AI provider** — Groq primary + OpenRouter fallback prevents rate limit failures; two independent providers with separate limits
 - **OCC PDF routing** — URL-based If node splits PDF and HTML articles before fetching, avoiding binary/text confusion downstream
+- **DOJ video filtering** — `/video/` URLs filtered at parse time, before duplicate check or AI call, keeping the database clean at zero extra cost
+- **Empty digest guard** — if zero articles match a subscriber's criteria, no email is sent

 ### Frontend Optimizations